coderefinery/neic-ahm-2021/slides.md

 - "Mandatory" install help and verification time

+--

+## Streaming/recording

+- Modern tech lets us reach everyone in the world at once
+- .. or allow people to review between courses.
+- But we hide zoom links because of fear of trolls
+- ... and also because of learner privacy.
+- How can we have both private environment and free access?

 ---

 ## Other things you can do

-- Always ask for feedback after every session (HackMD)
+- Always ask for feedback after every session (HackMD).
-- Explain how to participate
-- Recording: allows instant replay/catching up after workshop
-- Streaming: separate learners from instructors, anyone can watch.
 - **Breaks**: non-negotiable, minimum 10 min/hour.

 *Once you do it right, you might not go back!*